HAbitsLab/habitslab.github.io/content/grants/NSF-EAGER .md

 This award reflects NSF's statutory mission and has been deemed worthy of support through evaluation using the Foundation's intellectual merit and broader impacts review criteria.

+### 2. Publications

+1. Zhang, Shibo and Zhao, Yuqi and Nguyen, Dzung Tri and Xu, Runsheng and Sen, Sougata and Hester, Josiah and Alshurafa, Nabil "NeckSense: A Multi-Sensor Necklace for Detecting Eating Activities in Free-Living Conditions" Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies , v.4 , 2020 10.1145/3397313

+2. Bolton, Connor and Fu, Kevin and Hester, Josiah and Han, Jun "How to curtail oversensing in the home" Communications of the ACM , v.63 , 2020 10.1145/3396261

+3. Alharbi, Rawan and Tolba, Mariam and Petito, Lucia C. and Hester, Josiah and Alshurafa, Nabil "To Mask or Not to Mask?: Balancing Privacy with Visual Confirmation Utility in Activity-Oriented Wearable Cameras" Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies , v.3 , 2019 10.1145/3351230